erunyon/erikrunyon.com/source/_posts/2014-01-07-lessons-learned-from-my-first-semester-of-teaching.markdown

 ## Grading

-The course took place over 28 classes.
+The course took place over twenty-eight, 1.25 hour classes.
 Grading was based on the following:

 - 16 Quizzes 30%
 - 22 Projects 40%